 The same was true of the titles of marquis and count, though they were of lower status and were generally in charge of the governance of frontier territories and fortresses with a military presence.
 The oldest known title of marquis is that of Marquis of Villena, granted by Henry II of Castile to Alonso of Aragon in 1336.

-The oldest titles of count still in existence are those of Count of Medinaceli, created by Henry II of Castile in 1368 and elevated to a dukedom by the Catholic Monarchs in 1494, and Count of Niebla, bestowed by the same king in 1369.
+The oldest hereditary noble titles of count still in existence are those of Count of Medinaceli, created by Henry II of Castile in 1368 and elevated to a dukedom by the Catholic Monarchs in 1494, and Count of Niebla, bestowed by the same king in 1369.

 The Grandees of Spain: Glory, Pride and Honour of the Ancient Nobility

-The status of Grandee of Spain, which still survives today, is the highest distinction that can be held by the Spanish nobility.
+The status of Grandee of Spain, which still survives today, is the highest of all personal titles that can be held by the Spanish nobility.
 It is a special, distinctively Spanish honour with no similar equivalent in other countries.
 Some scholars in this field have argued that there is a certain parallel between Spanish grandees and Hungarian magnates, but in fact they are not similar figures.
 Grandee is not a title of nobility, but rather a distinction different from and independent of titles.
 It normally goes with a particular title, as an adjunct to the title itself, but this is not a necessary condition, and a person can be a grandee of Spain without possessing a title of nobility at all.

 Although the historical origin of this distinction is disputed, it is traditionally said to have arisen as a result of the privilege granted by Charles V to certain Spanish nobles who accompanied him in 1520 to Aachen (Germany), where he went to be crowned King of the Romans and subsequently Holy Roman Emperor.
 On that occasion Charles was faced with the dilemma of whether or not to allow the leading Spanish nobles to remain covered (that is, to wear a hat or coronet) in the presence of other European nobles, since the privilege of having one’s head covered in the royal presence was totally unknown in the rest of Europe.